STOmics/SAW/README.md

 ```

 ### Running example
-#### stereoRun_singleLane.sh
+#### how to run stereoRun_singleLane.sh script
 ```
-If only one lane sequencing data was given, run the stereoRun.sh script as follows:
+If only one lane sequencing data was given, run the stereoRun_singleLane.sh script as follows:

 sh stereoRun_singleLane.sh \
     -m SN.h5 \